Escape of mass and entropy for diagonal flows in real rank one situations: Estimate of metric entropy and proof of Theorem A

 \begin{prop} For all $s > s_3$ there exists a finite partition $\eta = \{\homsp_{>s}, \homsp_{>s_3}\cap \homsp_{\leq s}, P_1,\ldots, P_r\}$ of $\homsp$ such that for each $T$-invariant probability measure $\mu$ on $\homsp$ we have

 \end{prop}

-\begin{proof} Using the ergodic decomposition of invariant measures we may restrict to ergodic and invariant measures.
-Also note that every $T$-orbit visits $\homsp_{\leq s_3}$ (Lemma~\ref{s2s3}\eqref{descent}, which also holds for $T^{-1}$ in place of $T$), so that we must have $\delta_1\sceq\mu(\homsp_{\leq s_3})> 0$.
-Let $s'>s$.
-Define $\ell$ as above and let
+\begin{proof} Using the ergodic decomposition of $T$-invariant measures we may restrict to ergodic $T$-invariant measures.
+Also note that every $T$-orbit visits $\homsp_{\leq s_3}$ (Lemma~\ref{s2s3}\eqref{descent}, which also holds for $T^{-1}$ in place of $T$), so that we have